feyi-akinola/game-store-demo/README.md

 ## Overview

 Game Store Demo is a front-end showcase of a modern landing page for a gaming e-commerce site.
-It demonstrates a clean component structure with a navbar, search, game listings, and rating UI.
+It demonstrates a clean component structure with a navbar, search, game listings as featured, top sellers, new releases and discounts, and rating UI.

 - **Framework**: React 19 + TypeScript
 - **Build Tool**: Vite 7